EquilibriumStartupLab/.github/profile/README.md

 ### License

-This project is licensed under the MIT License.
+This project is licensed under the Apache-2.0 License.
 See the `LICENSE` file in each repository for more details.

 ## Contact